isc-projects/kea/doc/sphinx/arm/hooks.rst

 Since Kea 2.1.4, the ``client-class`` parameter specifies a guard: it takes a client class name, when not empty the entry is skipped if the query does not belong to the class.

+Since Kea 2.1.4, it is allowed to have multiple entries for the same option, but each entry must have exactly one action.

 .. _host-cmds: